raid-guild/unDiscord/README.md

    cd unDiscord
    ```

-2. Create the `.env` file with your environment variables in the DiscordBot directory.
+2. Create the `.env` file with your environment variables in the project root directory.

 3. Build and start the service with Docker Compose: